yoctoalex/eap_lab/README.rst

 .. figure:: _figures/127.png

 As you can see, it's not successful.
-To fix the issue, we need to update DNS settings using Postman.
+We will update DNS settings using Postman to fix that.

 `b)` Go back to Postman to change the DNS settings.
 Send the **Get EAP Subscription** request to get the "subscription_id" and "CNAME" using your "ACCESS_TOKEN".

 **SCREENSHOT**

-The response will return all information on your subscription:
+The response will return all information on your instance which we have created via UI:

 **SCREENSHOT**